Rorate Mass

 Purpose

-St. Ignatius of Loyola’s Young Adult ministry is a community of Catholic young adults (ages 18-35), whether single, married or young parents, growing as disciples of Jesus Christ through the gift of His Church.
-We are looking for young adults at St. Ignatius to part of a Westside Young Adult Team.
-If interested email evangelization@sainti.org.
+Young Adult ministry is a community of Catholic young adults (ages 18-35), whether single, married or young parents, growing as disciples of Jesus Christ through the gift of His Church.
+If interested in receiving more information about Westside Catholic Young Adults, contact Antonio Mata at tony.m.mata16@gmail.com.

 Event Pictures